9. Universal Islands of Adventure (1999)

 Considered by many to be the best theme park on Earth, DisneySea opened with the concept of containing seven “ports of call” for each of the seven seas; each exploring a particular region’s relationship with water.
 Guests enter via the Italian-themed Mediterranean Harbor, a seaside village reigned over by the Hotel MiraCosta.
 American Waterfront recreates a New York City of the 1910s, including a docked ocean liner.
 There’s Port Discovery (a sort of “Tomorrowland” for the park) then Lost River Delta (a South American archaeological site), Mermaid Lagoon (an indoor “Fantasyland”), and Arabian Coast (lightly themed to Aladdin).

-Of course, bar none, the park’s highlight has always been Mysterious Island – a land fully contained within the collapsed caldera of the park’s icon, Mount Prometheus.
-Themed to the science-fantasy adventure novels of Jules Verne and his Captain Nemo character, the land is entirely contained to suspended catwalks and bored tunnels through the volcano – an absolute icon.
+Of course, bar none, the park’s highlight has always been Mysterious Island – a land fully contained within the collapsed caldera of the park’s 189-foot-tall volcanic icon, Mount Prometheus.
+Themed to the science-fantasy adventure novels of Jules Verne and his antiheroic Captain Nemo character, the land is entirely comprised of suspended catwalks and bored tunnels through the volcano – an absolute icon.

 Showing all the stability of a Castle Park (which, as you’ve seen, is very, very rare among non-Castle parks), DisneySea has never lost a land.
 Of course, it’s only ever gained one, too.
 After briefly announcing then retracting plans for a Frozen themed land, in 2018 the park shifted its focus toward a much larger storybook-inspired land, Fantasy Springs, which opened in 2024.
 The port is made of three sub-sections dedicated to Frozen, Tangled, and Peter Pan, respectively, and each – yes, each – has its own E-Ticket attraction, representing a massive growth for the park in square footage, ride count, dark ride count, and E-Ticket count.

 You don’t have to be part of the Disney Parks fandom for long before you hear the jaw-dropping story of the Declassified Disaster: Walt Disney Studios Park.
-Opened in 2002 as a contractually-obligated second theme park for Disneyland Paris, Walt Disney Studios was (and two decades later, remains) genuinely embarrassing.
-It opened with just three rides (a copy of Rock ‘n’ Roller Coaster, a Magic Carpets spinner, and a “Studio tram tour” with even less reason to exist than Orlando’s) and has grown in fits and starts since, up to and including a multi-billion dollar expansion it’s now in the midst of.
+Opened in 2002 as a contractually-obligated second theme park for Disneyland Paris, Walt Disney Studios was by far the worst Disney theme park on Earth.

-The park’s real expansion takes place in previously-unused space “behind” the existing footprint.
-From the entrance, a new wooded mall called Adventure Way will lead straight back to a new lagoon called “Adventure Bay.”
+The park’s acreage expansion takes place in previously-unused space “behind” the existing footprint.
+From the entrance, a new wooded mall called Adventure Way leads straight back to a new lagoon called “Adventure Bay.”
 The idea is that several IP lands could eventually surround it, but only one – World of Frozen – will be ready for 2026.
 At least one other pad will be activated by a Lion King mini-land… eventually!

 When all is said and done, the park’s very expensive reimagining will apparently yield a re-themed Rock ‘n’ Roller Coaster, Web Slingers (copied from California Adventure), a Ratatouille dark ride (identical to EPCOT’s), Frozen Ever After (also already at EPCOT), and eventually, a unique Lion King flume ride.
 It seems somewhat doubtful the sum total of those additions will suddenly make Walt Disn– er, Disney Adventure World into a desirable, destination park.
 But we’ll see…